Taking Care of Tortoises in the Philippines

 I have just acquired tortoises with papers, do I really need to go to DENR and register it?
 Is it illegal if I don't?
 Your tortoises with receipts are still considered legal even if you don't register them in DENR.
 You won't get a CWR, but at least your tortoises are still legal.

 What if I have animals in my CWR and I no longer want them?
 Or, what if I have tortoises with papers and I need to give them away?
 DENR has a policy about giving a Deed of Donation but the rules aren't so clear.
-It is better to contact DENR-NCR regarding this matter.Jump to Posts List
+It is better to contact DENR-NCR regarding this matter.Jump to summary

 FAQ: Why Keep Tortoises As Pets?